Cooking Ingredient Glossary

 Tips: Natural nut butters tend to separate.
 Stir before using.

-Where to find it: Almond butter can be purchased at most grocery stores, natural food stores, through a co-op, or online.
+Where to find it: Almond butter can be purchased at most grocery stores, natural food stores, or online.
 Or almond butter can be made at home for a fraction of the price.

 How to make your own almond butter: